 The Nomination Committee held one meeting during the year.
 The Nomination Committee reviewed the structure, size and diversity of the Board and assessed the independence of all independent non-executive directors and made recommendation to the board on the appointment and re-appointment of directors.
-All nomination were considered in accordance with the Nomination Policy and the objective criteria therein (including but not limited to skills, knowledge, experience, expertise, professional and educational qualifications), with due regard to the benefits of diversity as set out in the Board Diversity Policy.
+During the year, the Nomination Committee considered nomination of Ms. Chan, Helen as a new director of the Company in accordance with the Nomination Policy and the objective criteria therein (including but not limited to skills, knowledge, experience, expertise, professional and educational qualifications), with due regard to the benefits of diversity as set out in the Board Diversity Policy.